 5. The sustantive and intelectual organization of the workshop will be the responsibility of the workshop’s proposers; the IISL will provide organisational support.
 The IISL is unable to provide any form of insurance, so participants are responsible for their own travel and health insurance, arrangements or costs.

 6. Papers and presentations for the workshop can be made available, for access by participants, on the IISL intranet.
-As a general rule, a condition of hosting a workshop is that the IISL is entitled to first refusal for either its open access journal Oñati Socio-Legal Series (OSLS) or one of its book series, namely Oñati International Series in Law in Society, published in English by Hart-Bloomsbury Publishing, or Oñati: Derecho y Sociedad published in Spanish by Dykinson.
+As a general rule, a condition of hosting a workshop is that the IISL is entitled to first refusal for either its open access journal Oñati Socio-Legal Series (OSLS), indexed in Web of Science’s ESCI and in Elsevier’s Scopus, or one of its book series, namely Oñati International Series in Law in Society, published in English by Bloomsbury-Hart, or Oñati: Derecho y Sociedad, published in Spanish by Dykinson.
 This criterion may be negotiated in view of the circumstances.
 Should the workshop organisers have other plans, they are expected to express their will in the moment of submitting their workshop application.
 Track record of publication from previous workshops is a relevant criterion for workshop selection as well as for making exceptions to the general rule.
 For further information, see the Workshop Publication Guidelines or refer to Leire Kortabarria.